-Intercropping cowpea with vegetable crops can increase yields up to 50% according to a new report from the Southern Sustainable Agriculture Research and Education program.
+Intercropping cowpea with vegetable crops can increase yields up to 50% according to a report from the Southern Sustainable Agriculture Research and Education program.

 Cowpea is a nitrogen-fixing legume originally domesticated in Africa.
 Known for its black-eyed peas that are common in southern cooking, it has a high tolerance for sandy, loamy soil and low rainfall.

 A combination of visual observation and traps were used to collect data in the plots.

 Conducted at North Carolina A&T State University, this research shows that planting cowpea alongside pollinator-dependent vegetable crops like okra, squash and watermelon can significantly increase yields under the right conditions.